Early Years Worker

 We offer you the support of clear systems, protocols, expectations and structures to help you to succeed.
 You will need to show initiative, creativity and demonstrate the aptitude to work as part of a successful and growing team in Early Years to improve the life chances of our pupils and make every child feel ‘special’.

 We want you to come and join our happy, positive learning environments where our consistent vision is that through collaboration we will always be ‘Stronger Together’

 What we are looking for in a candidate is:

 We are committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
 This post is subject to an enhanced DBS disclosure.

-Please see the link below to download an application form and job description.
-Completed applications should be emailed to the Trust HR Officer, Sue Howard at email@example.com
+To download an application form, please click on the link below.
+Completed applications should be emailed direct to the Trust HR Officer, Sue Howard at email@example.com

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.